plausible/website/_posts/2019-04-11-dont-hide-behind-a-we.md

 This makes you sound bigger, more legitimate, more respectable, right?

-It does, but it also sets expectations that you cannot fulfill.
-When people feel like your company is big, they expect speedy customer service, comprehensive documentation, a feature complete product, etc. It sets the bar pretty high.
+It does, but it also sets expectations that you probably cannot fulfill as a solo founder.
+When people feel like your company is big, they expect speedy customer service, comprehensive documentation, a feature complete product, etc. It sets the bar really high.

 Using a _we_ also makes your brand faceless.
 As a maker, you actually have the _luxury_ of putting your personality